HarryPhoon/toolbox/doc/toolbox-enter.1.md

 $ toolbox enter --release f30
 ```

-### Enter a custom toolbox container using a custom image
+### Enter a custom toolbox container using a custom name

 ```
-$ toolbox enter --container foo
+$ toolbox enter foo
 ```

 ## SEE ALSO